Now available for the first time, an intensive class experience completely focused on my process of creating of a Sculpted Mosaic Mirror Frame .

 My mind couldn’t rest.
 First, WHY had I never thought of going that direction before?
 And second, HOW in the world was I going to do this?
 In the end, I successfully brought volume to the surface of my handcrafted frames, taking my mosaic work to the next level and I haven’t looked back since.

 I set off for the studio and didn’t come up for air for months on months.
-I met with other artists, wandered the aisles of art supply stores, researched websites, devoured books and it wasn’t until a spontaneous brainstorm with a high school art teacher who happened by my studio during an open studio event that I found the path that lead me to innovative success.
+I met with other artists, wandered the aisles of art supply stores, researched websites, devoured books and it wasn’t until a spontaneous brainstorm with a high school art teacher who worked with a local puppet and mask theater, happened by my studio during an open studio event that I found the path that lead me to innovative success.

 I discovered and experimented with products and recipes that set my creativity on fire.